IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 All the Payara configuration tasks performed by the installer are isolated in the shell script ``dvinstall/as-setup.sh`` (as ``asadmin`` commands).

+The installer patches the app server, copying ``jakarta.faces_dv.jar`` into ``/usr/local/payara5/glassfish/modules``.
+For details on this patch, see https://github.com/eclipse-ee4j/mojarra/issues/4647

 **IMPORTANT:** As a security measure, the ``as-setup.sh`` script stores passwords as "aliases" rather than plaintext.
 If you change your database password, for example, you will need to update the alias with ``asadmin update-password-alias db_password_alias``, for example.
 Here is a list of the password aliases that are set by the installation process and entered into Payara's ``domain.xml`` file:

 - ``db_password_alias``